REVIEW: On the Island by Tracey Garvis GravesSunday, September 30, 2012 1:00

 Rescue eludes them for three years, and then it takes a tsunami nearly wiping out their existence before they’re found.
 Those scenes during and after the carnage are almost the best in the book.
 It’s this part that brought me to tears when neither of them knows if the other survived.
 Once Anna and T.J. find each other again, it’s time to notify their families and eventually make it home.
 But being home ends up being a double-edged sword.
 They’re as happy as can be to finally be off the island and their families and friends are ecstatic T.J. and Anna are, for the most part, alive and well.
 It’s the media and Anna herself who hesitate over their relationship.

-As is human nature, all it takes is one disbelieving, poisonous journalist to throw doubt into the world about Anna’s supposed “abuse” of T.J., when it’s learned they share an intimate relationship.
-Anna knows T.J. has lost a lot of his early years, first because of his illness and then because of their time on the island, so she wants him to take time to be a teenager again.
+As is human nature, all it takes is one person, in this case a disbelieving, poisonous journalist to throw doubt into the world about Anna’s supposed “abuse” of T.J., when it’s learned they share an intimate relationship.
+Anna knows T.J. has lost important teenage years, first because of his illness and then because of their time on the island, so she wants him to take time to be a teenager again.
 See friends, go to college, all those things we do when we’re young.
 Even T.J.’s mother realizes this and agrees with Anna, but she also realizes the grown-up son who has returned to her knows his own mind.
-However, T.J. can only take so much pushing, so after a while he leaves Anna to do as she asks, leaving them both miserable without each other in the meantime.
+However, T.J. can only take so much pushing, so after a while he leaves Anna to do as she asks, leaving them both miserable without each other in the interim.
 I think what Anna doesn’t totally see is the man T.J. now is.
 Their experience has made him grow up so much faster.
 You can actually see the shift in the way they function on the island, from Anna’s more knowledgeable years to T.J.’s coming of age with first-hand experience of living to survive and his newly developed brawn.

 This story is written in first-person, which I always enjoy.
 I know some readers don’t care for that, but in this case it enhances the story so much.
 Along with the writing and the characters and their untenable situation, it pulls you smack dab into the middle of the book, making you feel as though you’re right there with Anna and T.J., going through all the travails and triumphs with them.
 I firmly believe if it had been written in third-person, the story wouldn’t have the same bone-deep impact it does.